dhruvsoin/IntelliMap/README.md

 ---

 ## 🛡️ License & Copyright

 **Copyright © 2025 Ethorx.
 All Rights Reserved.**

-This software is proprietary and confidential.
-Unauthorized copying, distribution, modification, or use of this software, via any medium, is strictly prohibited without explicit written permission from Ethorx.

 See the [LICENSE](LICENSE) file for full terms and conditions.

-**⚠️ NOTICE**: This software contains trade secrets and proprietary algorithms.
-Any unauthorized use may result in legal action.